 Regionals.
 The higher seed will be the home team at the regional for Games 1 and 2.
 The remaining games shall be decided by the coin toss.
 The higher seed shall call the toss.
 The winner of the coin toss shall have the option of choosing either home or away OR uniform color.
 The head coach or designee must be present for the coin toss.
+Coin toss can be conducted virtually with prior email notification to the site representative.

 Super Regionals.
 The home team for the first game will be the higher-seeded team.
 For the second game, the home team will switch.
 For game three (if necessary), the home team will be determined by coin toss with the higher seed calling the toss.
+The head coach or designee must be present for the coin toss.
+Coin toss can be conducted virtually with prior email notification to the site representative.